nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Potential error(s):**
-- Invalid format (e.g., no prefix):
+- Invalid format (e.g., no prefix, duplicate prefixes):

 - The contact you are trying to delete does not exist in your contact list: `Please provide the person's full name as in the existing contact list`.